12.0 Academic Administration Personnel Policies

 Evaluation of Academic Administrators

 All academic administrators will be evaluated annually.
-For this policy, academic administrators are the division chairs, the assistant dean and the dean of academic affairs.
+For this policy, academic administrators are the associate deans, the assistant dean and the dean of academic affairs.
 Each evaluation will be conducted by the individual's immediate supervisor and will be based upon the particular responsibilities of the administrative assignment.

 In all cases, reports from individuals who are supervised by the administrator being evaluated will be included in the review.